 As soon as the user has defined their pipelines with associated “Actions”, they just need to specify when and how the deployment process should start.

 Buddy enables developers to precisely track all steps of the deployment process in the online dashboard.
-And when this is done, it sends automatic notifications to team members via email, Slack, etc.
+And then it sends automatic notifications to team members via email, Slack, etc.

 Finally, Buddy scores with seamless integration options for popular cloud services.
 In addition to GitLab, GitHub, and BitBucket, it includes the leading cloud platforms from Amazon, Google, and Microsoft.
 One feature that you won’t find in most competing products like DeployBot or CircleCI is the ability to integrate serverless computing services like AWS Lambda, Azure Functions, and Google Cloud Functions into the deployment process.